mathewskevin/bank-statement-analysis/README.md

 # bank-statement-analysis
 I use these python files to aggregate my bank statements (CSV files), and combine them into a single excel file with a spending graph, spending pie, and multiple transaction lists.
-Makes it easy to budget.
+Makes it easy to budget & detect fraud.

 file description: